-Hurricanes and tropical storms occur most often during the months of June to November.
+Hurricanes and tropical storms occur most often from June to November.
 The intensity of a hurricane is

 ranked between 1 and 5, based on wind speed.
 Category 3, 4, or 5 hurricanes are considered extremely dangerous, with

 wind speeds of 111 mph or more.

 Prepare for a hurricane by having emergency supplies on hand, including sandbags, rain suits and ponchos, chargers and generators, and first aid kits.